vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 [Developer Certificate of Origin](http://developercertificate.org) sign-off.
 For ensuring it, a bot checks all incoming commits.

-For users of the git command line interface, a sign-off is accomplished with the `-s` as part of the commit command:
+For users of the git command-line interface, a sign-off is accomplished with the `-s` as part of the commit command:

 ```